Keynote: What marketers need to know about the creator economy

 Informed by reporting I’ve done, I’m keen on making the case that entrepreneurship engagement and tech workforce support are bipartisan issues.

 I led a workshop session on the topic at the Young, Smart, Local conference.
 Find my slides here.
 Below is the session abstract I roughly followed.
-(After the daytime conference, there was an evening reception, at which I am depicted above with my friend and collaborator Damon McWhite, photo by Sana’i Parker!)
+(After the daytime conference, there was an evening reception, at which I am depicted below with my friend and collaborator Damon McWhite, photo by Sana’i Parker!)

 Continue reading Entrepreneurship is bipartisan